 The Kubernetes versions that are supported by professional edge Kubernetes clusters are displayed.

-VPCSelect a virtual private cloud (VPC) to deploy the cluster.
+VPCSelect a VPC to deploy the cluster.
 Standard VPCs and shared VPCs are supported.

 - Shared VPC: The owner of a VPC (resource owner) can share the vSwitches in the VPC with other accounts in the same organization.

-You can select up to three vSwitches that are deployed in different zones.
+You can select at most three vSwitches that are deployed in different zones.
 If no vSwitch is available, click Create VSwitch to create one.
-For more information, see Work with vSwitches.
+For more information, see Create a vSwitch.

 Pod CIDR Block